Frozen Scream

-Frozen Scream is a 1981 American horror film directed by Frank Roach, produced by Renee Harmon, and starring Harmon, Lynne Kocol and Thomas McGowan.
+Frozen Scream is a 1981 American horror film directed by Frank Roach, produced by Renee Harmon, and starring Harmon, Lynne Kocol, and Thomas McGowan.
 Harmon also co-wrote the story with Doug Ferrin.
-Its plot follows two scientists whose experiments in unlocking the secrets of immortality result instead in the creation of black-robed zombies who must be preserved at very low temperatures to continue functioning.
+Its plot follows two scientists whose experiments to unlock the secrets of immortality instead result in the creation of black-robed zombies that must be preserved at very low temperatures to continue functioning.

-Principal photography of Frozen Scream began in Los Angeles in 1975, and lasted approximately 28 days.
-An independent project, the film was shelved until around 1981, when post-production shooting was undertaken in Salt Lake City.
+Principal photography of Frozen Scream began in L.A. in 1975, and lasted approximately 28 days.
+An independent project, the film was shelved until around 1981, when post-production and shooting began in Salt Lake City.
 Though it did not receive a theatrical release, it was eventually released on the home video market in 1983.
-It achieved some notoriety for its release in the United Kingdom, where it was included on the British Board of Film Classification's "video nasty" list.
+It achieved some notoriety for its release in the UK, where it was included on the BBFC's "video nasty" list.

 Plot

 Academic scientists Lil Stanhope and Sven Johnsson are researching the secrets of immortality.
 Their project involves turning their subjects into zombies and storing them in walk-in freezers.
 Their collaborator, Tom Girard, refuses further participation and is killed in his house by men in hooded robes who inject him with a serum.
 Ann, Tom's wife, arrives before the intruders can carry away his body.

 Ann is hospitalized following what Lil calls "the incident in the hallway."
 She attempts to convince Ann that most of it was all in her head, although Ann insists she was drugged by the intruders and left unconscious.
-Lil says that the police found Tom's body but no evidence of hooded men or hypodermic needles.
+Lil says that the police found Tom's body, but there was no evidence of hooded men or hypodermic needles.

 Detective Kevin McGuire is assigned to the case, which he believes is connected to the disappearance of medical students Kirk Richard and Bob Russell.
 Kevin wants to interview Ann—sometime in the past, she had dumped him and married Tom the following day—but Lil prevents it.
 Sven suggests discharging Ann and appointing Cathrin as her home nurse.
 Cathrin is a zombie.
 Tom had told Ann of the immortality project, and they had attended a ceremony on a beach on Halloween.
 Tom left to confess to Father O'Brien while Ann watched the students chanting "love and immortality" around a bonfire.

 At their lab, Lil tells Sven that they are "interfering with nature" and that "the beings we create are not human beings."
 Sven assures her that they will soon unlock the secrets of immortality.
 Meanwhile, Kevin tells Ann of his suspicions about Sven and Lil.
-Ann agrees to report back what she finds.
+Ann agrees to report back on what she finds.

 Kevin and Ann interview Father O'Brien.
 He tells them that Tom had said Sven was using curare on rats, then reviving them and keeping them at low temperatures to retard their aging process.
 But after being revived, Tom said, the rats acted as if they were "almost soulless."
 Shortly thereafter, a zombie strangles O'Brien.